Our Sustainability Story

 Operate within compliance of applicable environmental laws and regulations and with best practices that increase efficiency, reduce environmental impacts, and promote the sustainable use of resources.

-Operate in a manner that provides quality service, engages and fosters safety, connectivity, and mobility in the communities we serve, and cultivates a healthy and productive workforce.
+Provide quality service, engage and foster safety, connectivity, and mobility in the communities we serve, and cultivate a healthy and productive workforce.

 The mission of our company-wide Sustainability Program is to increase awareness and integrate better practices throughout our operations in transparent and measurable ways.
 Various teams across the company work diligently to create lasting benefits for our stakeholders, including customers, employees, state partners, and business partners.
 Our work includes recycling seat cushions to avoid landfilling, re-lamping maintenance facilities for lower energy bills, delivering donated supplies to communities after a natural disaster, and improving the fuel and energy efficiency of our fleet.

 Ultimately, every Amtrak employee has the responsibility to incorporate sustainability into our jobs.
 Whether it’s turning out the lights when we leave for the day, conserving diesel fuel, telling our customers about our bikes-on-board program, or asking for recycled content in the materials we buy, each of us can do our part.
 Together, we will make Amtrak a better place for our customers, our employees, and our planet.

 Over the years, we have made a number of public sustainability commitments and below are a few examples of organizations with whom Amtrak reports and benchmarks year over year performance.